-9.4.5 Automation
+10.4.5 Automation

 Automation works with the Minimoog-V like any other MAS plug-in (refer to the Digital Performer documentation for more details on the automation of plug-ins).
-The changes in presets (an so the movement of cables) cannot be automated
+The changes in presets (and therefore the movement of cables) cannot be automated.

-MINIMOOG-V 2.0 END USER LICENSE AGREEMENT
+MINIMOOG-V 2.5 END USER LICENSE AGREEMENT

-In consideration of payment of the Licensee fee, which is a portion of the price you paid, Arturia, as Licensor, grants to you (hereinafter termed "Licensee") a nonexclusive right to use this copy of the minimoog V program (hereinafter the "SOFTWARE").
+In consideration of payment of the Licensee fee, which is a portion of the price you paid, Arturia, as Licensor, grants to you (hereinafter termed "Licensee") a nonexclusive right to use this copy of the Minimoog V program (hereinafter the "SOFTWARE").